alexandroid000/cv/NillesCV.md

 Computing:
 :   Experience in Linux (several distributions, comfortable with the command
     line), \LaTeX, Git, Pandoc, and high performance computing clusters.

-Teaching:
-:   Paid tutor at Colorado School of Mines math learning
-    center.
-Volunteer tutor at Python, Linux, and high-performance computing help sessions.
-TA for ECE 470, Introduction to Robotics, at UIUC.